id01/passman/README.md

 NOTE: You can still bypass firewalls if you host the service on port 80 :)

 ## Changelog
+* 08/28/2017 (id01)
+ * Made cli run off communicator, so I only need to change one file instead of two
+ * No more double-base64ing for AES encrypted stuff!
+ * Switched from PEM+base64 to DER+base64!
+ * Made another migrate script, not going to upload it because nobody needs it anyway...
 * 08/27/2017 (id01)
  * Biggest update EVER
  * Rewrote the entire backend, changing ECC/AES libraries to python cryptography